Air Conditioner Repair Checklist

 - The beginning step is checking your air filter.
 Buy a new one if it’s soiled.

-- Then make sure the vents are free across your home.
+- Make sure the vents are open across your home.

 - If you’re still not receiving adequate chilled air, you should have your duct system examined by a expert like Thurston Heating & Air Conditioning.
 Your ductwork might need to be serviced or reconnected in limited space areas like your attic, basement or crawl space.